iamcco/coc-angular/README.md

 ### Commands

 - `angular.restartNgServer` Restart Angular Language server
+- `angular.openLogFile` Open Angular Server log

 ### Configuration

 - `angular.trace.server` enable angular language server trace log
 - `angular.ngdk` Specifies the folder path to `@angular/language-service`.
 - `angular.log` Enables logging of the Angular server to a file.
 This log can be used to diagnose Angular Server issues.
 The log may contain file paths, source code, and other potentially sensitive information from your project.
+- `angular.experimental-ivy` This is an experimental feature that enables the Ivy language service.

 ## Versioning